Tax identifiers

 and earlier, refer to the Tax identifiers (legacy) section on the Setting up tax exemptions page.

 To apply a tax identifier, you can attach it directly to a checkout or invoice.
-Alternatively, you can associate it with a customer and then use it in registered checkouts.
+Alternatively, you can associate it with a customer and use it in registered checkouts.

 You can use our test tax identifiers when you're ready to evaluate your integration.